johnwelter/portfolio/README.md

   * therenect - folder with therenect game and a sample script
   * mechVR - folder with mechVR sample scripts

-each folder will have it's own readme to give any further necessary documentation.
+certain folders will have instruction files as necessary.